 Talking and listening to children from birth helps to develop good language and communication skills.
 This enables children to listen and express themselves.
 It also helps them to learn and develop good relationships.

-If your baby or child is diagnosed with special educational needs, talking to him is still vital – it is part of the way YOU communicate and it is never too early to start.
+It is, of course, essential to help parents understand how they can support their child, and that if their baby or child is diagnosed with special educational needs, talking to him is still vital, and it is never too early to start.

 For speech, language and communication issues, check out ICAN’s resources